This section describes the steps to adjust CNCnetPDM via it's INI file according to your needs.

 NR = 0 Number appended to the offline text-file.
 The number is increased by 1 for every new offline text-file written.
 Initially 0.

-Section [ERP] - contains information about when, what and how to output data to a database or the MTConnect Adapter
+This section contains information about when, what and how to output data to a Database, MTConnect Adapter and/or OPC UA Server.

-CollectInShift = 0 If set to 1 device-data is only collected within an active shift for the device, Database: Requires table MTH_EQP_SHIFT_AVAIL_V, see chapter ‘DATABASE TABLES’ for details.
+CollectInShift = 0 If set to 1 device-data is only collected within an active shift for the device, Database: Requires table ShiftDataTable (default MTH_EQP_SHIFT_AVAIL_V), see chapters SQL Server, Oracle or MySQL MariaDB for details.
 MTConnect: You can set an active shift state for every device via your application or any MTConnect compliant program.
 For details see: MTConnect Shifts.

-Writeworkorder = 0 If set to 1 current work order, operation and part number for every device are written to the selected output tables and/or the MTConnect Adapter.
-Database: These values are read from table MTH_USER_CONTEXT and written to the selected output tables, see chapter ‘DATABASE TABLES’ for details.
+Writeworkorder = 0 If set to 1 current work order, operation and part number for every device are written to the selected database output tables, MTConnect Adapter and/or OPC UA Server.
+Database: These values are read from table OrderDataTable (default MTH_USER_CONTEXT) and written to the selected output tables, see chapters SQL Server, Oracle or MySQL MariaDB for details.
 MTConnect: You can 'tag' every device with current work-order, part number and/or item via your application or any MTConnect compliant program.
 For details see: MTConnect Work Orders.